ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/opening-a-session.python.markdown

-﻿# Session : Opening a session
+# Session: Opening a session

 To open synchronous session use `open_session` method from `documentstore`.